-Estevan Shoppers Mall is a 138,090 square foot enclosed retail centre located in Estevan, Saskatchewan.
-The property is immediately adjacent to Estevan Sobey's which was purchased in March 2008, and completes Artis' ownership of the entire retail centre.
-The property offers 497 parking stalls for a parking ratio of 3.83 stalls per 1,000 sq. ft., and is 95.6% leased to several national retailers including The Brick, Dollarama, Mark's Work Wearhouse, Peavey Mart, SportChek, and Tim Horton's.
+Estevan Shoppers Mall is a 136,336 square foot enclosed retail centre located in Estevan.
+The property is immediately adjacent to Estevan Sobeys which was purchased in March 2008, and completes Artis' ownership of the entire retail centre.
+The property offers 497 parking stalls for a parking ratio of 3.6 stalls per 1,000 sq. ft., and is 91.7% leased to several national retailers including The Brick, Dollarama, Mark's, Peavey Mart and SportChek.
+There is a land lease in place with Tim Hortons at the property.